shaunduncan/smokesignal/README.md

 ```

 You can also pass in an explicit `errback` argument.
 This will get called for
-each Failure caused by one of your callbacks.
+each `Failure` caused by one of your receivers.

 ```python
 import smokesignal